Reconciling Predictive and Statistical Parity: A Causal Approach: Experiments

-Since the spurious effect is in the business necessity set and each confidence interval contains all three point estimates, no violations with respect to spurious effects are found.
-The estimated effects for the outcome $Y, \widehat{Y}^{NP}, \text{ and } \widehat{Y}^{FP}$ are also shown graphically in Fig.~\ref{fig:compas-effects-graph}.
 We conclude that Northpointe's predictions $\widehat{Y}^{NP}$ violate the legal doctrines of fairness, while our predictions $\widehat{Y}^{FP}$ do not.
 Importantly, tying back to the original discussion that motivated our approach, Northpointe's predictions $\widehat{Y}^{NP}$ are further away from statistical parity than our predictions $\widehat{Y}^{FP}$ according to the SPM (see SPM column in Fig.~\ref{fig:compas-effects-graph}), while at the same time better calibrated according to the integrated PP measure (iPPM) that averages the PP measures from Eq.~\ref{eq:pp-measure} across different values of $\widehat{y}$ (see iPPM column in the figure).
-This observation demonstrates the trade-off between statistical and predictive parity through business necessity.
+This demonstrates the trade-off between statistical and predictive parity through business necessity.

 The choice of the business necessity set in the example above, BN $ = \{ W \}$, was arbitrary.
-In general, the BN set can be any of $\emptyset, Z, W, \{Z, W \}$, which is the setting we explore next. \paragraph{Statistical vs. Predictive Parity Pareto Frontier.} We now investigate other possible choices of the BN set, namely BN sets $\emptyset, Z, W, \{Z, W \}$.
+In general, the BN set can be any of $\emptyset, Z, W, \{Z, W \}$, which we explore next. \paragraph{Statistical vs. Predictive Parity Pareto Frontier.} We now investigate other possible choices of the BN set, namely BN sets $\emptyset, Z, W, \{Z, W \}$.
 Based on the theoretical analysis of Sec.~\ref{sec:causal-decompositions}, we expect that different choices of the BN set will lead to different trade-offs between SP and PP.

 In particular, with the BN set being empty, any variation from $X$ to $Y$ would be considered discriminatory, so one would expect to be close to statistical parity.
 In contrast, if the BN set is $\{Z, W\}$, then all variations (apart from the direct effect) are considered as non-discriminatory, so one would expect to be closer to satisfying predictive parity.
 The remaining options, BN$=W$, and BN$=Z$ should interpolate between these two extremes.